corestario/HERB/README.md

 ### What is it

 Publicly Verifiable Random Beacon protocol allows securely generating random numbers and any third party can validate results.
 HERB implementation is a blockchain application and HERB participants are users of this blockchain (not full nodes).
+After setup phase, all process will divide into rounds.
 Simplified implementation description:

 1. New round *i* is starting.